Chengqunniu/T2A2/README.md

   Customer model also links to payment account model, order model and review model.
 The id of the customer has been used as the foreign key in these three models.
 I have defined cascade deletion for all of them.
 If a customer has been deleted, all related instance in these three models will be delted as well.

-  Within the customershema, I have excluded payment account and customer id for the orders field, because payment account is confidential and customer id has already been included in the fields as id.
-I have also exclude customer_id in the reviews field and only display encrypted_card_no in the payment_accounts fields.
+  Within the customershema, I have excluded payment account and customer id for the orders schema, because payment account is confidential and customer id has already been included in the customer schema as id.
+I have also exclude customer_id in the reviews schema and only display encrypted_card_no in the payment_accounts schema.
 Encrypted_card_no only show some digits of the card number, which is more secure.

 ---